edannenberg/kubler/README.md

 ### Updating Build Containers

 Gentoo is a rolling distribution, Portage updates happen daily.
-The provided stage3 files are updated frequently and only kept for a limited time.
+The provided stage3 files are updated frequently and only kept for a limited time on Gentoo's servers and mirrors.
 To check for new releases:

     $ kubler update

 This will also check for updates to the example images provided by Kubler, usually updated at the end of each month.
-If a new stage3 release was found simply rebuild the stack by running:
+If updates were found found simply rebuild the stack by running:

     $ kubler clean
     $ kubler build -C mynamespace